thousandeyes/terraform-provider-thousandeyes/docs/index.md

 The [ThousandEyes](https://www.thousandeyes.com/) provider is used to interact with the resources supported by ThousandEyes.

+This provider version is only compatible with the [ThousandEyes API v7](https://developer.cisco.com/docs/thousandeyes/introduction/).

+The same breaking changes are applied to the provider as they are to the API.

 Use the left navigation bar to read about the available resources.

+### Deprecation notice
+Labels and Integrations resources were deprecated in ThousandEyes API v7 and are no longer supported in this provider version.

 ## Example Usage